 By making scientifically demonstrated mental healthcare services more accessible to the British public, the IAPT initiative aims to promote better mental healthcare management and positive patient health outcomes such as recovery from depression, stress, or anxiety.

-- Psychotherapies are evidence-based and administered by licensed, trained professionals: Digital mental healthcare treatments are assessed in accordance with pre-defined principles and standards at Improving Access to Psychological Therapies assessment briefings (IABs).
+- Psychotherapies are evidence-based and administered by licensed, trained professionals: E-mental healthcare treatments are assessed in accordance with pre-defined principles and standards at Improving Access to Psychological Therapies assessment briefings (IABs).
 Accreditation involves following a training pathway for an IAPT service.

 - Evaluation and monitoring of outcomes are standard: The initiative aims for ongoing patient support through continued patient-practitioner collaboration.